Appendix 8: Terms and definitions

 Iron ore unit cash cost: includes weighted average pellet and concentrate cost of goods sold across all mines.

 Shipments information at segment and group level eliminates intra–segment shipments (which are primarily between Flat/Long plants and Tubular plants) and inter-segment shipments respectively.
-Shipments of Distribution Solutions (renamed Downstream Solutions from January 1, 2016) are excluded.
+Shipments of Downstream Solutions are excluded.

 Operating segments: The NAFTA segment includes the Flat, Long and Tubular operations of USA, Canada and Mexico.
-The Brazil segment includes the Flat operations of Brazil, and the Long and Tubular operations of Brazil and its neighboring countries including Argentina, Costa Rica, Trinidad and Tobago and Venezuela.
+The Brazil segment includes the Flat operations of Brazil, and the Long and Tubular operations of Brazil and its neighboring countries including Argentina, Costa Rica and Venezuela.
 The Europe segment comprises the Flat, Long and Tubular operations of the European business, as well as Downstream Solutions.
-The ACIS division includes the Flat, Long and Tubular operations of Kazakhstan, Ukraine and South Africa.
+The ACIS segment includes the Flat, Long and Tubular operations of Kazakhstan, Ukraine and South Africa.

-The financial information in this press release has been prepared consistently with International Financial Reporting Standards (“IFRS”) as issued by the International Accounting Standards Board (“IASB”).
-The interim financial information included in this announcement has been also prepared in accordance with IFRS applicable to interim periods, however this announcement does not contain sufficient information to constitute an interim financial report as defined in International Accounting Standards 34, “Interim Financial Reporting”.
+The financial information in this press release has been prepared consistently with International Financial Reporting Standards (“IFRS”) as issued by the International Accounting Standards Board (“IASB”) and as adopted by the European Union.
+The interim financial information included in this announcement has been also prepared in accordance with IFRS applicable to interim periods, however this announcement does not contain sufficient information to constitute an interim financial report as defined in International Accounting Standard 34, “Interim Financial Reporting”.
 The numbers in this press release have not been audited.
 The financial information and certain other information presented in a number of tables in this press release have been rounded to the nearest whole number or the nearest decimal.
 Therefore, the sum of the numbers in a column may not conform exactly to the total figure given for that column.
 In addition, certain percentages presented in the tables in this press release reflect calculations based upon the underlying information prior to rounding and, accordingly, may not conform exactly to the percentages that would be derived if the relevant calculations were based upon the rounded numbers.
 This press release also includes certain non-GAAP financial measures.
+ArcelorMittal presents EBITDA, and EBITDA/tonne, which are non-GAAP financial measures and defined in appendix 8, as additional measurements to enhance the understanding of operating performance.
+ArcelorMittal believes such indicators are relevant to describe trends relating to cash generating activity and provides management and investors with additional information for comparison of the Company’s operating results to the operating results of other companies.
+ArcelorMittal also presents net debt and the ratio of net debt to EBITDA as an additional measurement to enhance the understanding of its financial position, changes to its capital structure and its credit assessment.
+Non-GAAP financial measures should be read in conjunction with and not as an alternative for, ArcelorMittal's financial information prepared in accordance with IFRS.
+Such non-GAAP measures may not be comparable to similarly titled measures applied by other companies.

-On February 5, 2016 ArcelorMittal announced it had sold its 35% stake in Gestamp Automoción ("Gestamp") to the majority shareholder, the Riberas family, for a total cash consideration of €875 million.
-The transaction is unconditional and payment is expected to be made to ArcelorMittal within six months.
-In addition to the cash consideration, ArcelorMittal is expected to receive in 2Q 2016 a payment of $11 million as a 2015 dividend.
-ArcelorMittal will continue its supply relationship with Gestamp through its 35% shareholding in Gonvarri, a sister company of Gestamp.
-ArcelorMittal sells coils to Gonvarri for processing before they pass to Gestamp and other customers.
-Further, ArcelorMittal will continue to have a board presence in Gestamp, collaborate in automotive R&D and remain its major steel supplier.
+On February 5, 2016 ArcelorMittal announced it had sold its 35% stake in Gestamp Automoción ("Gestamp") to the majority shareholder, the Riberas family, for a total cash consideration of €875 million ($971 million) received in June 2016.
+In addition to the cash consideration, ArcelorMittal received in 2Q 2016 a payment of $11 million as a 2015 dividend.

-Assets and liabilities held for sale, as of March 31, 2016 and as of December 31, 2015, include the carrying value of ArcelorMittal Algeria (investment stake of 49%), ArcelorMittal Tebessa (investment stake of 49%), ArcelorMittal Pipes and Tubes Algeria (70% control), the USA long product facilities at Steelton, Vinton and ArcelorMittal LaPlace and some activities of ArcelorMittal downstream solutions in the Europe segment.
+Assets and liabilities held for sale, as of March 31, 2017, include the carrying value of the USA long product facilities at Steelton (“Steelton”).
+Assets and liabilities held for sale, as of December 31, 2016, include the carrying value Steelton and some activities of ArcelorMittal downstream solutions in the Europe segment and America’s Tailored Blanks.